tfidfwastaken/gitnotes/final-reflection.md

 Feel free to contact me (raykar.ath@gmail.com) if:

 - You are a new contributor looking for specific guidance or mentorship.
+Even if I am busy, I'll be happy to give pointers to help you with Git contributions.
-- You are hiring, and need someone who is passionate, persevering, and enjoys hard problems.
-I especially <3 working on Open Source projects.
+- ~~You are hiring, and need someone who is passionate, persevering, and enjoys hard problems.
+I especially <3 working on Open Source projects.~~ Not required at the moment!

 If you are a college student from India, have a look at the community for bottom-up learning I am trying to build at [Universities for FOSS, India](https://unifoss.github.io/).